 - For MAXIMUM output, DOUBLE-CLICK anytime… whether it’s on or off.

 - To check battery voltage, TRIPLE-CLICK anytime (see more on this below).
-Also from this mode, a DOUBLE-CLICK blinks out what the temperature is… in Celsius. (example; 22° would be 2 blinks …(pause)… then 2 more blinks.
+Also from this mode, a DOUBLE-CLICK blinks out the approximate temperature of the operating environment… in Celsius. (example; 22° would be 2 blinks …(pause)… then 2 more blinks.
 Another DOUBLE-CLICK, blinks out the firmware version that’s installed in the light.

 - To engage ‘lock-out’ of the switch, click FOUR times.
 Repeat the action to unlock.